 Any undergraduate or graduate/law/medical student who is currently enrolled at the University of Miami and has paid the Health Center and Counseling Center fee is eligible for a brief assessment at the Counseling Center.
 During the assessment students meet with a therapist to discuss current concerns, gather information about the student’s history and review recommendations for treatment.
 The recommended treatment may include individual or group therapy at the Counseling Center or a referral to off campus providers.
+The Counseling Center generally offers limited short-term counseling.
+If you need or prefer long-term or weekly counseling, then an off-campus counselor may be a better fit for you.
+The Counseling Center does not offer long-term, intensive, or specialized treatment generally required for substance abuse, eating disorders, or severe emotional difficulties.

 The Counseling Center maintains an online referral database, which you can search here.
 You can contact the Counseling Center for a list of counselors and/or psychiatrists in the Coral Gables and Miami areas.
 You can also contact your insurance to identify providers on your plan by calling the phone number or accessing the website listed on the back of your insurance card.
+Other resources where you can find names of local counselors include advertising databases such as the Psychology Today Therapist Finder or professional associations of counselors, such as Florida Psychological Association, Florida Mental Health Counselors Association, or National Association of Social Workers.

-Please refer to How To Make An Appointment
+Please refer to How To Make An Appointment.

 We provide limited short-term counseling.
 Students generally attend counseling appointments every 2-3 weeks during the academic year.

+There is no fee to be seen for individual or group counseling for currently enrolled students.
 Psychiatric visits are billed to your UM Student Health insurance.
 If you do not have the UM Student Health Insurance, the fees are $135 for the initial psychiatric evaluation and $110 for follow-up psychiatry visits.

 Counseling and psychiatry services are offered virtually and in-person at the Coral Gables Campus.
 Limited counseling services are available for Medical and Graduate Medical students at the medical campus.
 Please click here for more information about medical campus services.
 The Counseling Center is located in the Long and Smith Student Services Building on the Gables Campus.